-Prerequisites: TSI Satisfied in literacy.
-Students will gain knowledge of recreation and leisure studies and their importance to movement studies.
-Students will learn how they impact their lives and the lives of other people.
+This course will cover recreation and leisure studies and their importance to movement studies.
+Topics covered include how indi impact their lives and the lives of other people.
 Students will explore the organizational structure of recreational activities.

 KINE 1338 CONCEPTS OF FITNESS (Formerly PHED) (3-0) Credit: 3